jupyter-on-openshift/poc-hub-singapore-ntu/documents/updating-user-whitelist.md

 $ oc rsh -n coursename podname ls /opt/app-root/notebooks/backups admin_users-2018-07-08-04-01-17.txt
 user_whitelist-2018-07-09-01-45-16.txt
+admin_users-latest.txt
+user_whitelist-latest.txt
 ```

-The suffix of the files is of the form ``-YYYY-MM-DD-hh-mm-ss.txt``.
+The suffix of the timestamped files is of the form ``-YYYY-MM-DD-hh-mm-ss.txt``.
+There is also one with the ``-latest.txt`` extension which is a symlink to the latest timestamped file.

-Find the most recent copy of the ``user_whitelist`` file.
-To copy the file back to the current host, run ``cat`` on the file and save the results to a file.
+To copy a file back to the current host, run ``cat`` on the file and save the results to a file.

 ```
 $ oc rsh -n coursename podname \